Energy Recovery from the Combustion of Municipal Solid Waste (MSW)

 - 2. Why are MSW combustion facilities not more common in the United States?

-According to the Advancing Sustainable Materials Management: Facts and Figures Report, America combusted over 33 million tons of MSW with energy recovery in 2014.
+According to the Advancing Sustainable Materials Management: Facts and Figures Report, the United States combusted over 33 million tons of MSW with energy recovery in 2015.

 MSW combustion accounts for a small portion of American waste management for multiple reasons.
 Generally speaking, regions of the world where populations are dense and land is limited (e.g. many European countries, Japan), have greater adoption of combustion with energy recovery due to space constraints.
 As the United States encompasses a large amount of land, space limitations have not been as important a factor in the adoption of combustion with energy recovery.
 Landfilling in the United States is often considered a more viable option, especially in the short term, due to the low economic cost of building an MSW landfill verses an MSW combustion facility.